The straight razor is, without a doubt, the purest form of shaving. There’s nothing that gets in the way between skin and blade.

-Using this tool requires a steady hand and skill that requires practice.
+Using this tool requires a steady hand and skill that needs practice.

 With just a single blade and no covering whatsoever, the straight razor will shave the closest with the least irritation.

-So it is very important that you keep this piece of steel sharp and clean.
+So you must keep this piece of steel sharp and clean.

 It’ll give you the smoothest and closest you’ll ever get.
 Expect a few bloody swipes during the learning process.